dmahugh/gcsql-admin/projects-instances.md

 ### Instances

 When you use Cloud SQL, you deploy Cloud SQL _instances_ within a project.
-A [Cloud SQL instance](https://cloud.google.com/sql/docs/mysql/admin-api/v1beta4/instances) analagous to an installed SQL database product on a server: it includes a chosen SQL engine such as MySQL, Postgres, or SQL Server, as well as configuration options such as replication settings, allocated disk size, and so on.
+A [Cloud SQL instance](https://cloud.google.com/sql/docs/mysql/admin-api/v1beta4/instances) is analagous to an installed SQL database product on a server: it includes a chosen SQL engine such as MySQL, Postgres, or SQL Server, as well as configuration options such as replication settings, allocated disk size, and so on.

 ### Databases